A Guide to Texas Divorce Laws

 Are there any special considerations for military divorces in Texas?

 Special laws that supersede state laws in many instances are in place for members of the military who will be going through a divorce in Texas.
 The Servicemembers Civil Relief Act eases legal and financial burdens of military personnel and their families who face the added challenges of active duty.
-Divorce proceeding can be postponed until the servicemember finishes active duty obligations as part of the Act.
+Divorce proceedings can be postponed until the servicemember finishes active duty obligations as part of the Act.

 Active duty servicemembers stationed outside of the United States or Texas may still be considered Texas residents.
 Members of the military who have not lived in Texas before, but who have been stationed in Texas for at least the previous six months, and at a military installation in a particular county of Texas for the 90 prior days are considered Texas residents and residents of the county where they have been stationed.